mdomnik/Leetcode/README.md

-This repository stores all my successfully passes Leetcode problems
+This repository stores all my successfully passed Leetcode problems